-The so-called discovery phase is usually the beginning phase of a project (see the all phases of a project here).
+The so-called discovery phase is usually the beginning phase of a project (see all phases of a project here).
 You typically consider new ideas and opportunities.
 Your goal here is to discover the most important and often unmet needs that users have with the products and services around them.
-It allows you and your team to find … Continue reading 6 research methods to kick start your project

 When teams ask me what type of Ux research method I would recommend, I usually ask one very important question in return: What stage are you at in the development process?
 Depending on the answer I recommend one method rather than another.

 For many people Ux research is synonym of usability testing and in fact it has become one of the most popular UX methods.
 It is a valuable tool.
 It isn’t however always the most suitable.

 Great Infographic that explaining UCD and ethnographic research: